DipeshMitthalal/NamedCounter/README.md

 The source code also contains a small junit test scenario just to check if all the urls are working.

 Note: Negative cases not implemented. i.e if you try to access a counter which is not present, API will always return its  value as zero.
-If you also try to increment the value of the counter which is not present, it will always return zero. i
+If you also try to increment the value of the counter which is not present, it will always return zero.
-Requests to create a named counter.